-Trump says talks with China to continue as trade war escalates
+Trump ratchets up tariff threat after talks show no progress

 (Graphic: U.S.-China tariff war and the S&P 500 - tmsnrt.rs/2WA1LWX)

-Reporting by Jeff Mason and Humeyra Pamuk; Additional reporting by Susan Heavey, David Lawder, Eric Beech and Alexandra Alper in Washington, Tim Aeppel in New York, Yawen Chen, Michael Martina, Ryan Woo, Ben Blanchard and Kevin Yao in Beijing, and Xihao Jiang in Shanghai; Writing by Paul Simao; Editing by Rosalba O'Brien and Leslie Adler
+Reporting by Jeff Mason and Humeyra Pamuk; Additional reporting by Susan Heavey, David Lawder, Eric Beech and Alexandra Alper in Washington, Tim Aeppel in New York, Yawen Chen, Michael Martina, Ryan Woo, Ben Blanchard and Kevin Yao in Beijing, and Xihao Jiang in Shanghai; Writing by Paul Simao and David Lawder; Editing by Rosalba O'Brien and Leslie Adler